 - Test different USB cables.
 We don't recommend using USB C adapters.

-- Connect Push 2 directly to your computer instead of using a USB hub and try different USB ports on your computer
+- If possible, connect Push 2 directly to your computer instead of using a USB hub and try different USB ports on your computer.

-- Make sure Push 2 is selected only once in Live's MIDI Preferences
+- Make sure Push 2 is selected only once in Live's Link/MIDI Preferences under "Control Surfaces".

 If the problem persists, you might be experiencing EMI (electromagnetic interference).

 EMI is radio frequency noise that comes through the air or conductive noise that travels over wires.

 Typical EMI sources are bad power supplies (computers or hubs, fluorescent lamps, cell phones, all kinds of motors such as aquarium air pumps, fans, refrigerators, etc.), as well as grounding issues in the rooms or the entire building.

 Note: These problems are mainly concern MacBook Pro laptops and are not limited or related to Live.

 To test for EMI try the following steps:

 - Connect Push 2 without power supply to the laptop, only connected through USB while the laptop is also running without power supply.

 - Test Push in other rooms or locations, at different sockets and with switched off or disconnected devices of the above mentioned EMI sources to see if the problem persists.